Valentine's Day Fruity Dessert

 - Decorate with marzipan hearts or whatever you want to put on top, like chocolate shavings or sprinkles.

-- Get the mango dessert out of the springform carefully and serve on a dessert plate.
+- Get the mango dessert out of the springform carefully and serve it on a dessert plate.
 Enjoy!

 - Use ripe mango, as you can spoon the mango meat easily out of the skin.
 At the bottom of this article is a video on how to cut a ripe mango.
 Please watch it.